chihebmezrigui1/insurance_prediction/README.md

 - Evaluate the model using performance metrics like R-squared and Mean Squared Error (MSE).

 ### Advanced Techniques
-- Explore regularized regression models (Ridge, Lasso) to evaluate whether they improve the model's performance.
 - Perform a sensitivity analysis to determine the impact of changes in the training data on model outcomes.

 ## Project Files